decaprime/LeadAHorseToWater/README.md

-# 🐴 Lead A Horse To Water
+# 🐴 Lead A Horse To Water - Gloomrot Update
+forked from [decaprime](https://github.com/decaprime/LeadAHorseToWater) and updated to gloomrot.

 A V-Rising mod that lets your horses drink water from wells.
 Now with horse breeding and other commands.